Use space to open navigation items

 How was the decision made to close the road completely rather than partially?

-The full road closure to through traffic between Shone Avenue and Rainbird Drive is expected to result in the reduction in construction timeline by up to 10 weeks, ensuring a higher-quality road finish, and generate significant cost savings for the project.
+The full road closure to through traffic between Shone Avenue and Rainbird Drive is expected to result in the reduction in construction timeline, ensuring a higher-quality road finish, and generate significant cost savings for the project.

 Will access for emergency services be affected?